Facebook Giveaway: How to Run Contests on Facebook That Get More Email Subscribers

 Quick step by step reference guide for Facebook Contests:

-- Decide what to giveaway.
+- Decide what your giveaway prize is.

 - Set up your landing pages and opt in forms.

 - Write your auto-responder email series that will maximize revenue.

 - Set up a promotions tool (like Contest Domination) to help you manage the process and gain more exposure.

 - Write your Facebook ads (yes, paid promotion helps!).

 - Select your target audience and interests on Facebook.

 - Launch the contest with an email to your list, sharing on FB, Twitter, social media, and turning on your advertising campaign.

 - Write a blog post or do other content marketing to maximize contest potential.